 - An antihistamine for allergic reactions

 If you do get sick abroad, the local doctors and medical care might not necessarily be what you are used to.
 If you have a medical emergency, Keystone recommends going to a hospital in the nearest big cities, and look for a university teaching or high end private hospital, if possible.
-For peace of mind, you may want to consider a service like Medisys365 24/7 ongoing care – this will ensure you can speak to a trusted Canadian healthcare professional, any time of the day or night, from anywhere in the world to gain immediate medical advice and guidance for you and your family while travelling abroad.
+For peace of mind, you may want to consider a service like Medisys On-Demand, communicate instantly with healthcare professionals, 24/7/365, from anywhere in the world to gain immediate medical advice and guidance for you and your family while travelling abroad.
+Click here to learn more about virtual care services.

 It's not hard to find online reviews of popular destinations, hotels, and resorts, and those reviews can sometimes offer insight into recurring health problems at a particular location.
 "One or two bad reviews, I ignore," says Keystone, “but if there is a pattern of reviews complaining about the same issue, I take it seriously”.